DHTMLX/docs-suite/docs/grid/usage_history.md

 ### Checking whether an action can be reapplied

-It is possible to check whether an action in the Grid history can be reapplied using the [`canRedo()`](grid/api/history/canredo_method.md) method of the `history` object.
+You can check whether an action in the Grid history can be reapplied using the [`canRedo()`](grid/api/history/canredo_method.md) method of the `history` object.
 The method returns `true` if the redo stack contains actions and the module is not disabled.

 The following example shows checking whether it is possible to redo an undone action: